Windows Network Drive (WND)

 database, using a long random secret key stored in

 when the users who own the mounts are not logged in.
-This access will not work if the mount is session based, where passwords are not stored, and available only for the current active session.
+Or, passwords are not stored and available only for

 Install the External Storage: Windows Network Drives app from the ownCloud Market App or ownCloud Marketplace.
 To make it work, a few dependencies have to be installed.